 Melanie McDermet, a certified genetic counselor at NYU Winthrop, further cautions that “results generated by the 23andMe kit are not considered clinically useful.
 If the test indicates you are positive for a BRCA mutation, the results will need to be verified by a clinical laboratory before doctors can use that information to make changes in medical management.
-Classification of genetic differences as either harmful mutations or benign variants is an important and complicated step in DNA analysis, and 23andMe does not have a method of classification that is as sophisticated as in clinical laboratories. ”
+Classification of genetic differences as either harmful mutations or Not harmful; not cancerous (referring to a cell or mass). variants is an important and complicated step in The part of every cell that carries out genetic information on cell growth, division, and function. analysis, and 23andMe does not have a method of classification that is as sophisticated as in clinical laboratories. “

 Is This Type Of Genetic Testing Right For Me?

 The vast majority of breast cancer cases are not related to heredity.
 In fact, only 5-10% are thought to be caused by an inherited predisposition.